IG Farben: Liquidation

 Although IG Farben was officially put into liquidation in 1952, this did not end the company's legal existence.
 The purpose of a corporation's continuing existence, being "in liquidation", is to ensure an orderly wind-down of its affairs.
 As almost all its assets and all its activities had been transferred to the original constituent companies, IG Farben was from 1952, largely a shell company with no real activity.

+In 1957, having been sued by Norbert Wollheim, a former forced laborer, the company paid DM 30 million (27 for the Jewish and 3 for the non-Jews) to its former slave laborers.